blairrrrwho/employee-tracker-mysql/README.md

 ## License
 This project is licensed under the MIT license.
-For more information about this license and what it entails, visit the MIT website <a href="https://opensource.org/licenses/MIT">here<a/>
+For more information about this license and what it entails, visit the MIT website <a href="https://opensource.org/licenses/MIT">here</a>

 ## Credits
-List your collaborators, if any, with links to their GitHub profiles.
-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.
-If you followed tutorials, include links to those here as well.
+BRANDON THOMPSON AND CHRISTINA HALL.

 ## Contact / Questions
   If you liked this project and want to see more, feel free to check out my other repos [here](https://github.com/blairrrrwho).